What Florida Condo Associations Do Not Cover (And Why Every Owner Needs HO-6 Insurance)

 - Vandalism

-Your HO-6 policy is the only coverage that responds.
+👉 Your HO-6 policy is typically the only coverage that responds.

-After major losses, owners are often shocked to learn:
+After major losses, owners are often surprised to learn:

-Rebuilding interior finishes in Florida today often runs:
+Rebuilding interior finishes in Florida today commonly costs:

 - $75,000 – $100,000 for mid-range units